Year1/2 SR 2022 - 2023

 You can find the KS1 blog here.
 It features stories and photos from our exciting learning journey together.

-Mrs Smith and Mrs Roach would like to welcome all the children back after a very well-earned break!
-We hope you all managed to have a wonderful Christmas with your families, and are ready to do some fun learning in the new year!
+Mrs Smith and Mrs Roach would like to welcome the children back after a well-earned half term break!

-In Science, we will continue to observe the weather and seasons by visiting the secret garden.
+In Science, we will continue to observe the changes in weather and seasons by visiting the secret garden.
 You can help your child by talking about what they notice about the changes in seasons.
-This half term Cool Chloe will help us to learn about everyday materials, what they are used for and how we can group them according to their properties.
-We will also be carrying out a rather exciting experiment involving everyday items which are often thrown away.
+This half term we will be learning about animals; what they eat, food chains and much more!

 If you have any questions for either Mrs Roach or Mrs Smith, please email school at email@example.com